siddharth101/event_validation/docs/EVforms.md

 **Validation conclusion**:

 - Not observing — if the detector is not observing
-- No DQ issues — if there are no data quality (DQ) issues
+- No DQ issues — if there are no data quality (DQ) issues, i.e. the noise boxes are empty
-- DQ issues — if there are DQ issues present in any of the interferometer
+- DQ issues — if there are DQ issues present in any of the interferometer, i.e. any of the noise boxes are filled

 **Detector is in low noise**: this can be checked from the summary pages (e.g. [link](https://ldas-jobs.ligo-la.caltech.edu/~detchar/summary/day/20230501/)) in the Lock Segments plot.